 A Must-See Artist

 Present Chuck wants to rock and does not wear ear plugs.
-No matter the patronage at the venue I’m sure Ezra would have put on the same incredible performance.
-He’s clearly a man on a mission.
+No matter the patronage at the venue I’m sure Ezra Furman would have put on the same incredible performance.
+He’s clearly a man on a punk rock mission.
 Maybe he doesn’t always know where he’s going but as he picks up more mainstream notoriety, he certainly knows where he wants to be.
-If you get the chance to see him and the Visions, NEVER pass it up.
+If you get the chance to see Ezra Furman and the Visions, NEVER pass it up.
 I guarantee it will be a good time.

 I hope you enjoyed this read and, as always, please feel free to leave any comments within that section of the page.
 Keep on rockin’, y’all!